 An authentic ZIIP microcurrent can be purchased on Ziipbeauty.com, Amazon.com, Revolve, Nordstrom, Neiman Marcus.

-In conclusion, ZIIP smart beauty devices and conductive gels are in the higher price point due to the high quality innovative technology.
-However, ZIIP Beauty microcurrent machine delivers noticeable results.
-And it is a perfect choice for those who want more than just a microcurrent facial machine.
-Overall, it offers customizable multi-treatment options that address various signs of aging skin, and helps to reveal tighter and younger looking skin.
+In conclusion, ZIIP smart beauty devices and conductive gels are in the higher price point due to high quality innovative technology.
+However, it is a great choice for those who want more than just a microcurrent facial machine.
+Overall, it offers customizable multi-treatment options that address various signs of aging skin, and helps to reveal younger looking skin.

 In addition, ZIIP conductive gels are formulated with potent organic ingredients and designed to maximize the results of ZIIP daily treatments.
-However, if you don’t want to splurge on ZIIP conductive gel or get it for a discounted price with a gel subscription, you can use any other brand of conductive gel.
+However, if you don’t want to splurge on ZIIP conductive gel, you can use any other brand of conductive gel.
 Bonus feature – ZIIP microcurrent facial machines are very user friendly.

 This professional quality microcurrent device is designed for home use and can be purchased only from licensed estheticians.
 It is a top quality facial toning device as it is manufactured by Clareblend Inc., a company that produces various advanced equipment for salon care.